MIDFIELDR/midfieldr/README.md

 ## Contributing

--   To contribute to *midfieldr*, clone this repo locally and commit your code on a separate branch.
+-   To contribute to midfieldr, clone this repo locally and commit your code on a separate branch.
 Please include runtime argument checks in functions using *checkmate* and write unit tests for your code using *tinytest*.
 -   Please use the GitHub [Issues](https://github.com/MIDFIELDR/midfieldr/issues) page to report bugs or provide feedback.